Bombay Hook National Wildlife Refuge

 Bombay Hook National Wildlife Refuge is a federally protected tidal salt marsh along the coast of Delaware.
 With over 16,000 acres of marsh, freshwater, and upland habitats, the refuge is home to a stunning variety of wildlife, including hundreds of species of birds.
 It’s a nationally recognized birding spot and has been designated as a Globally Important Bird Area — a great place to pull out your binoculars and see what you can spot!

 Killens Pond State Park

 This 66-acre millpond off the Murderkill River and surrounded by hardwood forests is home to many species of birds and hosts migratory birds throughout the year as well, including conservation concern species like the Prothonotary Warbler and the Scarlet Tanager.

 The Fork Branch Nature Preserve is part of the headwaters of the St. Jones River.
 Featuring a stream corridor through a wooded area, and home to several rare and threatened plant species, this preserve is also a great isolated spot near Dover for bird watchers to view many of the local and migratory species.

 St. Jones Reserve

 Part of the Delaware National Estuarine Research Reserve (DNERR), the St. Jones Reserve is located on the north shore of the St. Jones River and is part of the Delaware Bayshore Byway.
-The reserve’s center is open to the public and has several activities and exhibits, and the two-mile nature trail provides ample opportunities for bird watching.
+The reserve is open to the public and the two-mile nature trail provides ample opportunities for bird watching.